NC Real Estate Licensing Guide

 How long does it take to get a real estate license in NC?

-From start to finish, most people take two to four months.
-The 75-hour pre-licensing course takes the longest — typically four to eight weeks depending on your pace.
-After that, exam prep, scheduling, and the application process add a few more weeks.
-It's not fast, but it's not a two-year commitment either.
+Two to four months from start to finish for most people.
+The 75-hour pre-licensing course usually takes 4–8 weeks depending on your pace.
+Then exam prep, scheduling, and the application process add another few weeks.

 How much does it cost to get your NC real estate license?